 You'll want to consider:

-In order to work in another country, you must meet that country’s visa, work permit, education, licensing, and regulatory requirements.
-In the United States, nationals of other countries must obtain visas, work permits and, in most states, licensure.
+To work in another country, you must meet that country’s visa, work permit, education, licensing, and regulatory requirements.
+In the United States, nationals of other countries must obtain visas, work permits, and licensure in most states.

 Neither ASHA's Certificate of Clinical Competence nor any other national certifications will automatically or necessarily qualify the holder or serve as a work permit worldwide.
 However, it may serve as a basis for applying for a work permit in a given country.